MS Sea Diamond: Aftermath

 Oil spill containment booms over the wreck of Sea Diamond, 2015.

 In order to avoid an oil spill, plans were made to recover some 450 t of fuel from the ship's tanks.
 As of 20 September 2007, fuel had started to leak into other parts of the ship, but not yet into the surrounding environment.
 In June 2009, some of the fuel was pumped off the wreck.

 On 14 May 2007, it was announced that Louis Cruise Lines had bought M/S Silja Opera (renaming it M/S Cristal) to replace the Sea Diamond.

 On 19 June 2007, the owners, operator and captain of the Sea Diamond cruise ship were fined €1.17 million for causing marine pollution.

 On 21 August 2007, a lawsuit was filed in United States federal court on behalf of the passengers who were aboard the ship when she sank.

 After six years in the courts, the Sea Diamond captain and an insurance company employee were given 12- and 8-year jail sentences, respectively.

 Raising

 A view of the port of Athinios.
 On the right can be seen the fuel containment boom of the Sea Diamond.

-After the sinking there was much demand from the residents of Santorini for the wreck be raised and removed.
+After the sinking, there was much demand from the residents of Santorini for the wreck to be raised and removed.
 Further questions were posed but never answered as to why the ship was moved to deeper water to be allowed to sink in the first place.
 In May 2011, the Greek government claimed that removing the Sea Diamond would be "too costly" and said that the 150-million-euro cost of raising the ship should be the responsibility of the insurers and company that owned the ship.
 The latter two have no plans to raise the ship, however.

 In October 2017 the Merchant Marine Ministry of Greece announced the wreck will be raised, out of environmental and navigational concerns.
 It is an artificial reef for now.